bautistakevin/RouletteProject/README.md

 # RouletteProject
-fun little C# project that allows the player to play roulette
+Fun little C# project that allows the player to play roulette.